Updated on March 16, 2023

 Enables the Commerce Department to impose restrictions or ban technologies

-- The restrictions and/or bans would apply to apps or technologies or services that pose risks to national security.
+- The restrictions would apply to apps, technologies, or services that pose a risk to national security.

 - This could also mean that American companies, including app stores like Apple and Google, could be forced to cut ties with certain apps.